See our FAQs page for the site's requirements.

 The materials on the site are targeted at KS3 students.
 Some of our exercises may also be used to support KS4 activities.
 The site exercises are mapped against the descriptors of the National Curriculum for Computing.

 We are committed to adding new material to support the new emphasis on Computing in the school curriculum.

 The site exercises can be printed out to support classroom preparation.
 They also work well as starters and in plenary activities.
 Students can discuss the material as a class prior to completing the exercises online for homework.

 Upon completion of an online activity, a student can submit the work for marking.
 Marked work is returned to the student immediately and the results are also written to our database.
 This enables teachers to generate reports on how their students have got on.

 The site is set up for four distinct types of users: students, their teachers, Curriculum Managers (CMs) and school Database Administrators (DBAs).

 Students and teachers have access to all of the exercises on the site.
 Teachers additionally have access to reporting and administrative functions, such as the setting of homework tasks and the resetting of student passwords.

 Students are also able to run their own reports.
 They are able to see what homework has been set for them.
 They can see their results and can also repeat the exercises to improve their marks.
 This can be very motivating for students.
-The exercises on the site are linked to the National Curriculum level descriptors.
+The exercises on the site are linked to our own site specific level descriptors.
 These are also reported to students as they complete each exercise.

 Teachers are able to manage all the classes that they are linked to.
 By contrast, a Curriculum Manager is able the monitor the activities of all students and classes within his or her institution.
 The role of a Curriculum Manager may be filled by a Head of Department, a KS coordinator or perhaps by a Head of Faculty.